pflanze/lilyvm/README.md

 For small optimized binaries, set `SMALL` in the environment.
 To compile in C++ mode, set `CPLUSPLUS`.
 To use clang/clang++, set `CLANG`.
-To enable execution tracing, set `VM_TRACE` (currently can't be enabled/disabled at runtime).
+To enable execution tracing, set `VM_TRACE` (it needs to also be enabled at runtime via the `trace_on` opcode).
 All env variables are checked for their existence, not their value.

 (Note: currently the build system is buggy, `clean` is needed both for the env var changes and in general for safety.)